unlink2/yadasm/README.md

 All contributions are welcome.
 Both pull requests and issue reports are always appreciated.
 Please make sure that all existing tests pass before submitting a pull request.
+The code is formatted using [black](https://github.com/psf/black).
+You can execute the entire code quality test suite using the `check.sh` script.

 ## TODO
 - context needs to keep track of "seen" addresses/line numbers and add labels accordingly